 February brings Valentines Day and Sweet Reads at the Garner Public Library.
 This Program is geared for Kids to Adults.
 Once a book is completed a slip is filled out at the Checkout desk.
 Every week during February names are drawn.
 Children have a chance to win a book.

-Links to useful information on the Internet especially for kids.
+Links to useful information on the Internet.

 Are you looking for something to do with your children at home this summer?
 The youth staff can help you find books and other materials with craft ideas, games, and other activities to engage your children during the summer months.
 In addition to the materials available in the library, here are a few of our favorite craft web sites: